sethdford/lag-secret-assassin-server/.memory/01-brief.md

 # Assassin Game API Project Overview

 ## Project Description
-Assassin meets Pokémon Go but way more thrilling.
 The Assassin Game API is a serverless application built on AWS to support real-time location-based gameplay for "assassin" style games.
-The API provides the backend infrastructure for mobile applications that allow players to participate in an elimination-style game commonly played on college campuses and other environments.
+The API provides the backend infrastructure for client applications that allow players to participate in an elimination-style game commonly played on college campuses and other environments.

 ## Key Features